mike-fmh/GCC-Integration/README.md

 ## Usage

 If the file that's open in the editor is of type .c or .cpp, press `alt + G` to send it straight to the GCC/G++ compiler in a new IDE Tool Window.
-If the file successfully compiles, this plugin will also run the created executable in the same toolwindow.
+If the file successfully compiles, this plugin will also run the created executable in the same toolwindow (with no arguments).

+Note that this plugin does not currently support passing arguments into compiled files.
+After it successfully compiles and tries to run programs that requires parameters, although it will compile successfully, the run will fail.

+If your code requires parameters to run, you'll need to manually run the executable that the plugin compiles and pass in your parameters the usual way.

 ![preview](docs/plugin-preview.png)